leighajarett/pedometer/README.md

 # FFIgen + JNIgen pedometer

+> **_NOTE:_**  This example has moved over to the Flutter samples repo: https://github.com/flutter/samples/commits/main/experimental/pedometer

 This is a demo for some of our tooling around calling platform APIs directly from dart code.
 This repository represents a demo of a plugin that leverages FFIgen & JNIgen.
 There is also an example pedometer app that uses the bindings generated from these tools.

 - [FFIgen](https://pub.dev/packages/ffigen) is used to generate bindings for C, Objective-C and Swift APIs